Gab-ani/Godot-3D-Mechanics-Museum/README.md

 Mechanics Museum will be a little flexing project of mine, it will contain several features built on top of my 3d character controller architecture template.

+The third episode achieves much with low efforts.
+The changes are mostly refactoring of rotational inputs processing into a new defaults set in the base Move and moving part of the logic into a new backend animation track.
+This decision opens us the road to custom WASD processing implementation for any state while providing an automatic solution for unified processings.
+For example, directional input tracking for melee attacks to be able to redirect them after the animation started.